EducationPhD, Johns Hopkins University (2006)

 The other focus of the lab is to examine the neural mechanisms by which sleep regulates natural and drug reward.
 We hypothesize that sleep (or sleep loss) alters the function of the brain reward circuitry and, consequently, the motivational responses.
 Current efforts are focused on characterizing the effects of sleep deprivation on neural activity in the nucleus accumbens, a key element at the limbic-motor interface that gates emotional/motivational responses during reward processing.
 The cellular and molecular mechanisms of which are studied in the context of both natural reward seeking and drug addiction.

-We employ a multidisciplinary approach including brain slice electrophysiology, EEG recordings, molecular biology, and behavioral assays in rodents.
+We employ a multidisciplinary approach including brain slice electrophysiology, in vitro and in vivo optogenetics, EEG recordings, molecular biology, and behavioral assays in rodents.